 School Accountability Report Card

-Every school in California is required by state law to publish a School Accountability Report Card (SARC), by February 1 of each year.
+By February 1 of each year, every school in California is required by state law to publish a School Accountability Report Card (SARC).
 The SARC contains information about the condition and performance of each California public school.
-Under the Local Control Funding Formula (LCFF) all local educational agencies (LEAs) are required to prepare a Local Control Accountability Plan (LCAP), which describes how they intend to meet annual school-specific goals for all pupils, with specific activities to address state and local priorities.
+Under the Local Control Funding Formula (LCFF) all local educational agencies (LEAs) are required to prepare a Local Control and Accountability Plan (LCAP), which describes how they intend to meet annual school-specific goals for all pupils, with specific activities to address state and local priorities.
 Additionally, data reported in an LCAP is to be consistent with data reported in the SARC.

-- For additional information about the school, parents and community members should contact the school principal.
+- For additional information about the school, parents/guardians and community members should contact the school principal or the district office.

 About New Haven School